Buzzard Point: 21st century

-Buzzard Point today

 The United States Geological Survey's (USGS) most recent topographic maps identify the tip of the peninsula that contains Fort McNair as "Greenleaf Point".
 The USGS maps also identify a lesser point to the northeast of Greenleaf Point as "Buzzard Point".
 (James Creek, which was excavated during the 19th century to become a branch of the [now defunct] Washington City Canal, once separated these two points.
 Its name persists in the present-day James Creek Marina, located between the two named points.
 In early times, James Creek was also known as St. James Creek.)

 Although officially the name of only a tip of the peninsula, the term "Buzzard Point" now serves to identify much or all of an urbanized area south of M Street SW and west of South Capitol Street SW, excluding Fort McNair.
 The area has long been known as an industrial part of the city.
 Buzzard Point is close to Nationals Park, and not far from the Waterfront and Navy Yard – Ballpark Metro stations.
 The Buzzard Point waterfront extends from the Fort along the west bank of the Anacostia River as far as South Capitol Street at the Frederick Douglass Memorial Bridge.
 From west to east along it from the Fort are the James Creek Marina, the former headquarters of the U.S. Coast Guard, Buzzard Point Marina, and Buzzard Point Park.

 During 2007, Pepco Holdings announced that it sought to retire the Buzzard Point power plant by 2012.

 On July 25, 2013, a tentative deal was announced to have a 20,000-seat stadium for the D.C.
 United soccer team built at Buzzard Point and to cost $300 million.
 Audi Field opened July 14, 2018.